GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

         <p>Number of users: <%= @value %></p>

-1. Recompile and run the app
+1. Recompile and run the app:

         mix phx.server